gbgabiola/progress/courses/udemy/the-complete-web-development-bootcamp.md

 - [ ] Putting Everything Together
 - [ ] Deploying Your Web Application
 - [ ] Boss Level Challenge 4 - Blog Website Upgrade
+- [ ] Build Your Own RESTful API From Scratch
+- [ ] Authentication & Security
 - [ ] Bonus Module: Design School 101
 - [ ] Bonus Module: Ask Angela Anything

 ## Requirements

 - No programming experience needed - I'll teach you everything you need to know
 - A Mac or PC computer with access to the internet
 - No paid software required - all websites will be created with Atom (which is free)
 - I'll walk you through, step-by-step how to get all the software installed and set up

 ## Who this course is for:

 - If you want to learn to code through building fun and useful projects, then take this course.
 - If you want to start your own startup by building your own websites and web apps.
 - If you are a seasoned programmer, then take this course to to get up to speed quickly with the latest frameworks and NodeJS